 |

-several attempts to repair the original engine it was decided to fit a new
+After several attempts to repair the original engine it was decided to fit

-unnamed Ordnance Depot.
-It was the whole unit from a pick up truck.
+an unnamed Ordnance Depot.
+It was the whole unit from a pickup truck.
 Much

 longer than the original, it became a knife and fork job to fit it.
 I volunteered a couple of lads as